 DAVID WELNA, BYLINE: Dick Durbin is the Senate's number two Democrat.
 He's also a champion of open courts.
 This past week, Durbin rose on the Senate floor to chide the nine justices who occupy the majestic columned building that faces the Capitol.

-SENATOR DICK DURBIN: It's not too much to ask the third branch of government at the highest level to share the arguments before the court with the people of America.
+SENATOR RICHARD DURBIN: It's not too much to ask the third branch of government at the highest level to share the arguments before the court with the people of America.
 Understand, there'll be hundreds of people present and watching this as it occurs.
 It isn't confidential or private.
 It's only kept away from the rest of America because this court doesn't want America to see the proceedings.

 WELNA: Durbin and other senators wrote Chief Justice John Roberts back in November to ask that this week's oral arguments be televised live.
 Roberts replied finally came nine days ago.
 The court, he said, respectfully declined the senators' request.
 Roberts did offer though to make audio recordings of the arguments available several hours after each day's session had concluded.
 Durbin was not impressed.